-a) Establishment of Office: A physical office location of the AMP is not required (see Appendix J: Work Requirements).
-Applicants may provide comparable solutions that best fit the applicants' proposals to accomplish the AMP objectives and work requirements under this FFO.
-The AMP must be fully operational within sixty (60) days of receipt of the award.
-"Fully operational" means that all personnel (if applicable) is hired, all required signs (where applicable) are used, all items of furniture and equipment (e.g., computer hardware, software, Internet services, phones, faxes) are in place, and the AMP's points of access to MBEs are fully operational and opened to the public for service.
-Within sixty (60) days of receipt of the award, the AMP operator shall report to the MBDA Federal Program Officer (via Grants Online) that it has complied with this requirement.
+a.
+Establishment of Office: A physical office location of the Project is required and must be proposed by the applicant under this FFO.
+The Project operator must open a physical office and be fully operational within sixty (60) days of receipt of the award.
+"Fully operational" means that all staff is hired, all required signs are up, all items of furniture and equipment (e.g., computer hardware, software, Internet services, phones, faxes) are in place, and the Project's doors have been fully opened to the public for service.
+Within sixty (60) days of receipt of the award, the Project operator shall report to the MBDA Federal Program Officer (via Grants Online) that it has complied with this requirement.
 Failure to be fully operational within sixty (60) days may result in appropriate enforcement action under the award, up to and including termination.
-If the AMP is co-located with the operator, it must have a "separate identity" that must include, but is not limited to, appropriate signage and working spaces for AMP personnel that are visually independent (or are perceived as standing apart) from the operator's non-AMP operations and personnel.
+If the Project resources are co-located with the operator, it must have a "separate identity" that must include, but is not limited to, appropriate signage and working spaces for Project staff that are visually independent (or are perceived as standing apart) from the Project operator's other operations and personnel.

-The AMP office/work space (if proposed) must be accessible to persons with disabilities and strategically situated in the applicable area to ensure that it is:

-- (1) close to available business resources; - (2) within a reasonable commuting distance to the minority business community; and - (3) professional in appearance and conducive to supporting the AMP brand.
+The Project office/work space must be accessible to persons with disabilities and strategically situated in the applicable region to ensure that it is: (1) close to available business resources; (2) within a reasonable commuting distance to the minority business community; and, (3) professional in appearance and conducive to supporting the Project brand.

-The AMP must provide services to eligible clients.
+The Project must provide services to eligible clients.
 Services can be delivered in person or virtually.
-MBDA calls and emails to the AMP operator and/or the AMP director must be returned by the next business day.
-In addition, the AMP operator and AMP director shall provide MBDA and other authorized federal government officials with access to the AMP upon request.
-Within sixty (60) days after receipt of the award, the AMP operator shall report via Grants Online to the MBDA Federal Program Officer, and to the MBDA Chief Information Officer (CIO) of the Office of Information Technology, Research and Innovation that it has complied with all information technology requirements as specified in the FFO (see Appendix E: Information Technology and Computer Requirements).
-Within sixty (60) days after receipt of the award, the AMP operator shall also report the name, contact telephone number, and email address of the AMP director, AMP personnel member(s), and the network or system administrator.
-Failure to comply with these requirements may result in enforcement actions, including termination of the award.
+MBDA calls and emails to the Project operator and/or the Project director must be returned by the next business day.
+In addition, the Project operator and Project director shall provide MBDA and other authorized federal government officials with access to the Project upon request.
+Within sixty (60) days after receipt of the award, the Project operator shall report via Grants Online to the MBDA Federal Program Officer (FPO) that it has complied with all information technology requirements as specified in this FFO (see Appendix E: Information Technology and Computer Requirements).
+Within sixty (60) days after receipt of the award, the Project operator shall also report the name, contact telephone number, and email address of the Project director, Project staff member(s), and the network or system administrator.

-b) Personnel: The AMP operator is encouraged to have an AMP director employed.
-If proposed, an exclusive AMP director should be removed from any competing interests.
-The AMP director is vital to the AMP and is viewed as the key representative to ensure the AMP achieves its performance goals.
-The AMP director must possess suitable management and business qualifications, including a minimum of a bachelor's degree or equivalent experience in a business-related field.
-Failure to hire an AMP director within sixty (60) days may result in enforcement action under the award, including the withholding of award payments.
+b.
+Personnel: The Project operator is required to have a Project director employed and dedicated on a full-time basis to the Project, and is removed from any competing interests.
+The Project director and Project staff are vital to the Project and are viewed as key representatives to ensure the Project achieves its performance goals.
+The Project director must possess suitable management and business qualifications, including a minimum of a bachelor's degree or equivalent experience in a business-related field.
+Project staff assigned to conduct financial transactions must possess suitable business qualifications related to financing.
+Failure to hire a Project director within sixty (60) days may result in enforcement action under the award, including the withholding of award payments.